vilnius-leopold/node-gsettings/README.md

 ==============
 Nodejs binding to [gsettings](https://developer.gnome.org/gio/stable/GSettings.html).
 Gsettings is a common way of storing application configurations on linux in a standardized, transparent manner.
 Gsettings uses [dconf](https://wiki.gnome.org/action/show/Projects/dconf) for its backend.

-## It's a fork
-This is a fork from [GPII/linux gsettingsBridge](https://github.com/GPII/linux/tree/master/gpii/node_modules/gsettingsBridge) based on commit `b28e99212e4c7cc803f210c066e0124d72c8b72d`.
+This project is a fork of [GPII/linux gsettingsBridge](https://github.com/GPII/linux/tree/master/gpii/node_modules/gsettingsBridge).

 ## Install